Duchy of Brunswick-Lüneburg: Duchy of Brunswick

 The Wolfenbüttel Line retained its independence, except from 1807 to 1813, when it and Hanover were merged into the Napoleonic Kingdom of Westphalia.
 The Congress of Vienna of 1815 turned it into an independent state under the name Duchy of Brunswick.
-The Duchy remained independent and joined first the North German Confederation and in 1871 the German Empire.
+The Duchy remained independent and joined first the North German Confederation and then the German Empire in 1871.

-When the main line of descent became extinct in 1884, the German Emperor withheld the rightful heir, the Crown Prince of Hanover, from taking control, instead installing a regent.
-Decades later, the families were reconciled by the marriage of the Crown Prince's son to the Emperor's only daughter, and the Emperor allowed his son-in-law to assume rule (his father having renounced his own right).
+When the Wolfenbüttel Line became extinct in 1884, the German government withheld the rightful heir, the Crown Prince of Hanover, from taking control, instead installing a regency.
+Decades later, the families were reconciled by the marriage of the Crown Prince's son to the Emperor's only daughter, and Wilhelm II, German Emperor, allowed his son-in-law to assume rule in 1913 (his father having renounced his own right).